Anxiety, terror, blood pressure, phobias, addictions, anger or pain reduction;

 Many have forgotten or never known what grounded, balanced and

 centered breathing feels like.
-Just like tasting a cherimoya is
+Just like tasting a cherimoya or

-necessary to truly know the flavor, reading about balanced
+necessary to truly know the flavors, reading about balanced

-breathing will never impart the knowledge or the good feeling.
+breathing will never impart the knowledge or the proper feeling.

 Breath really is life.
 The way we breathe either improves or